Amanda-L/WashU-DM-Project1-Regression-2022/README.md

 ## SP2023 Project 1.ipynb and Project 1 Final Report.pdf:

-The jupyter notebook written to generate outcomes and process data.
+These are the jupyter notebook consisting the whole processing, and the final written report documenting the whole processing.

 # Question Discussion and Main Findings: